-Using an instrument called an ophthalmoscope, your health care provider can see narrowing of blood vessels, and signs that fluid has leaked from blood vessels.
+Your health care provider will use an ophthalmoscope to look for narrowing of the blood vessels and signs that fluid has leaked from blood vessels.

-The degree of retina damage (retinopathy) is graded on a scale of 1 to 4:
+The degree of damage to the retina (retinopathy) is graded on a scale of 1 to 4:

 Fluorescein angiography may be used to examine the blood vessels.

-The retina will generally recover if the blood pressure is controlled.
-However, some patients with grade 4 retinopathy will have permanent damage to the optic nerve or macula.
+In most cases, the retina will heal if the blood pressure is controlled.
+However, some people with grade 4 retinopathy will have lasting damage to the optic nerve or macula.

 Get emergency medical treatment if you have high blood pressure with vision changes or headaches.